 A physical system is a set of things and energies.
-They should not be confused, because in Relativity, one normally talks about reference systems where all of them are at proper rest by definition, and they may contain elements that are at rest, have uniform motion or acceleration.
+They should not be confused, because, in Relativity, one talks stereotypically about reference systems where all of them are at proper rest by definition, and they may contain elements that are at rest, have uniform motion or acceleration.

 The term “inertial”

-Neither Newton’s Classical Mechanics nor Modern Physics explain the cause and mechanisms of inertia.
+Neither Newton Classical Mechanics nor Modern Physics explain the cause and mechanisms of inertia.
 The model proposed by Global Physics does so in the book Physics and Global Dynamics.

 Maybe non-inertial systems should be supra-inertial systems!

-Therefore, it seems that a concept used to limit the theoretical scope of Special Relativity is actually contrary to its normal meaning in Physics.
+Therefore, it seems that a concept used to limit the technical scope of Special Relativity is contrary to its ordinary meaning in Physics.
 What’s more, sometimes it incorporates the notion of the principle of equivalence from General Relativity.

 One system or a relation between reference systems

-When one talks of inertial or non-inertial systems, one should be talking of the relation between the two systems.
-This is because all systems considered individually are always at rest by pure convention of frames of reference except if –going back to the previous part– we are talking in RG about a system in a space with gravity –or with geometric effects.
+When one talks of inertial or non-inertial systems, one should be talking about the relation between the two systems because all systems considered individually are always at rest by the pure convention of frames of reference.
+Except if –going back to the previous part– we are talking in RG about a system in a space with gravity –or with geometric effects.